Ultraviolet-Ninja/GradleCenturion/Contribution Guidelines for the Gradle Centurion Project.md

 other IDEs are fine, but we'd have to discuss IDE specific issues if/when they occur.

 5. **Explore the Codebase**: Take a look at the existing puzzles implemented in the project to understand the structure and coding style.
-The codebase is set up with basic outlines for `.fxml` files and it will be up to the programmer to work on the associated controller and puzzle classes.
+The codebase is set up with basic outlines for `.fxml` files, and it will be up to the programmer to work on the associated controller and puzzle classes.

 ## Areas of Contribution